 Pipa

 The pipa is a four-stringed Chinese lute with a pear-shaped body, tracing back over two thousand years.
-Known for its expressive bends and vibrato, the pipa plays a significant role in Chinese classical and folk music, showcasing a wide range of techniques and sounds.
+Known for its expressive bends and vibrato, the pipa plays a significant role in Chinese traditional folk and classical music, showcasing a wide range of techniques and sounds.

 Tanbur